-Up to date, COVID-19 vaccination is a mandatory preembarkation requirement for all guests, staff and crew on all Ocean Endeavour voyages.
-We will ask to see a copy of your COVID-19 vaccination status on Day 1.
-It is all guests' responsibility to ensure they have the correct vaccination status paperwork.
-Failure to produce the correct paperwork will result in being denied boarding.
-Some travellers may be eligible for a COVID-19 Vaccination Exemption for their Antarctica voyage on the Ocean Endeavour, please speak to your booking agent to discuss prior to confirmation.
+VACCINATION REQUIREMENTS We strongly recommend COVID-19 vaccination and an up-to-date influenza vaccine, considering the presence of Avian Influenza in Antarctica.
 Additionally, we will implement a range of health protocols to reflect the best management of health, safety and hygiene to ensure the safety of our guests, staff and crew onboard the Ocean Endeavour.
-Please refer to our Travel Safe Strategy strategy on the Traveller Information page or contact your booking agent for more details.
+Please refer to our Travel Safe Strategy on the Traveller Information page or contact your booking agent for more details.
 Additionally, an International Certificate for Yellow Fever is necessary if you are arriving in Argentina from an infected area within five days.
 Please Note: If you are travelling within South America prior to or after your expedition, we recommend that you visit your Doctor or Travel Doctor for current information and to obtain up to date advice on vaccinations.
 It is every client's responsibility to have the vaccinations and requirements for travel.
 We will not be held responsible for travel delays or refused entry into countries due to guests not having the necessary vaccinations.
 ONBOARD MEDICAL FACILITIES We have an infirmary on board and an Englishspeaking, emergency trained Expedition Doctor to provide routine and emergency health care.
 Please ensure you bring an additional twoweek supply of any life sustaining or essential medication you take regularly.
 Because we operate in an extremely remote part of the world, there is limited opportunity to restock medical supplies.
 Please advise your booking agent if any medication you will bring requires special requirements (i.e. refrigeration).
 We cannot accept responsibility for not having a specific brand or type of drug on board.
 Should you fall ill, the Doctor will refer to the Medical Forms that you completed and returned to us; so please ensure that the information you provide is complete and accurate.
 Should there be a charge for medications, our Doctor will issue an invoice and a medical report that you can present to your travel insurance company if applicable.
 This will be delivered to your cabin in an envelope prior to the end of your voyage.

 Your medical form will be made available to be completed 4 months prior to departure, however, should you have any pre-existing medical concerns, it is important to bring these to our attention as soon as you decide to travel.
 It's important to know that the remote nature of an Antarctic voyage means that medical facilities are limited and access to secondary or tertiary healthcare may be difficult.
 To ensure the safety of all passengers, we have taken steps to assess the risk of common pre-existing medical conditions and determined that certain conditions may pose a significant risk of deterioration or complication while on board.
 As a result, it's important to note that some medical conditions may not be suitable for travel aboard the Ocean Endeavour.
 Please liaise with your booking agent to discuss certain conditions that may need review, who can arrange a call with our Medical Team prior to confirmation to discuss your personal history and the next steps.
 Please advise your booking agent of any changes to your medical information between the time you submit these details and your voyage departure date.
 It is critical for us to have complete and accurate medical information prior to your voyage departure to ensure we are best equipped to assist in the unlikely event of an incident onboard.